amirullo/Classic-ML-pipeline/README.md

  7. Unit tests for data science purposes - tests of variables (length, type, mean, std)

 # To-Do:
+ 1. Poetry
- 1. Docker - to deploy to clouds
+ 2. Docker - to deploy to clouds
- 2. CI\CD - automated deploy to clouds with prior tests
+ 3. CI\CD - automated deploy to clouds with prior tests